Skip to main content

 There have been 3 human cases of ABLV infection reported in Australia.
 These were all from Queensland (in 1996, 1998 and 2013).
 All patients had a history of bites or scratches from a bat and died from their infections.

-Initial symptoms of RABV and ABLV can appear within days, or up to several years after exposure.
-Early symptoms of infection are flu-like and include headache, fever, weakness and fatigue.
+Symptoms of ABLV infection can appear within days or up to several years after exposure.
+Early symptoms of ABLV infection are flu-like and include headache, fever, weakness and fatigue.
 The illness progresses rapidly to paralysis, delirium, convulsions and death, usually within a week or 2 of symptom onset.

-What is the risk of contracting the virus?
+What is the risk of contracting the diseases?

-People at increased risk of contracting lyssaviruses are those whose occupational, volunteering or recreational activities put them at increased risk of exposure.
-In Australia, the risk is greatest in those people who holiday or work in countries in which rabies is present, or people who come into close contact with bat species.
+People at increased risk of contracting lyssavirus diseases are those whose occupational, volunteering or recreational activities put them at increased risk of exposure.
+In Australia, the risk is greatest in those people who holiday or work in countries in which RABV is present, or people who come into close contact with bat species.
 This includes wildlife carers, wildlife officers and veterinarians.

 Only appropriately vaccinated and trained people should handle bats.

-What are the clinical signs of Rabies/ABLV in animals?
+What are the clinical signs of rabies/ABLV infection in animals?

 Clinical signs in animals are usually due to effects on the animal’s nervous system.
 The clinical signs are very similar to humans and may present with variable and intermittent changes as the disease progresses.